Scan HTML for XSS vulnerabilities and OWASP Top 10 security issues instantly

-Our HTML security scanner helps you scan HTML code for security vulnerabilities.
-Check for XSS attacks, missing CSP headers, insecure resources, and OWASP Top 10 vulnerabilities.
-Test for inline event handlers, dangerous JavaScript patterns, external links without rel="noopener", and sensitive data exposure.
-All scanning happens locally in your browser.
+Our free HTML security scanner helps you scan HTML code for security vulnerabilities online.
+This html security scanner no download tool checks for XSS attacks, missing CSP headers, insecure resources, and OWASP Top 10 vulnerabilities.
+Scan HTML for xss attacks and test for inline event handlers, dangerous JavaScript patterns, external links without rel="noopener", and sensitive data exposure.
+Check HTML for security issues instantly—all scanning happens locally in your browser.

 Tests against OWASP Top 10 2021 standards for complete security compliance.